-RMT825A & RMT825B ELA 8 One Year-2 Semesters MINITOZJA & MINITOZJD LLAO One rear-2 Jennesters
+RMT825A & RMT825B ELA 8 One Year-2 Semesters

 This course is designed for students with special needs to improve their reading and writing skills as determined appropriately by the IEP team.
 The course is a study of reading skills and writing skills and designed to meet state curriculum standards.
 The major areas are vocabulary and reading comprehension, writing paragraphs, letter writing, spelling, and essay composition.
 Students work on grade level material in a classroom environment with a smaller student to teacher ratio.
 Curriculum and pace of instruction is individualized to meet each student's IEP needs.